STEREO: Scientific Text Reuse in Open Access Publications

 \section{Abstract}

 We present the \webisReuseCorpus dataset, a massive collection of \textbf{S}cientific \textbf{Te}xt \textbf{Re}use in \textbf{O}pen-access publications.
-It contains more than 91~million cases of reused text passages found in 4.2~million unique open-access publications.
-Featuring a high coverage of scientific disciplines and varieties of reuse, as well as comprehensive metadata to contextualize each case, our dataset addresses the most salient shortcomings of previous ones on scientific writing. \webisReuseCorpus allows for tackling a wide range of research questions from different scientific backgrounds, facilitating both qualitative and quantitative analysis of the phenomenon as well as a first-time grounding on the base rate of text reuse in scientific publications.
+It contains 91~million cases of reused text passages found in 4.2~million unique open-access publications.
+Cases range from overlap of as few as eight words to near-duplicate publications and include a variety of reuse types, ranging from boilerplate text to verbatim copying to quotations and paraphrases.
+Featuring a high coverage of scientific disciplines and varieties of reuse, as well as comprehensive metadata to contextualize each case, our dataset addresses the most salient shortcomings of previous ones on scientific writing.
+The \webisReuseCorpus does not indicate if a reuse case is legitimate or not, as its focus is on the general study of text reuse in science, which is legitimate in the vast majority of cases.
+It allows for tackling a wide range of research questions from different scientific backgrounds, facilitating both qualitative and quantitative analysis of the phenomenon as well as a first-time grounding on the base rate of text reuse in scientific publications.